 Anyone who has ever owned an outdoor dog knows that it doesn’t take long for them to begin to smell like a goat with a buzzard scented albatross hanging around it’s neck.
 I’ve tried taking them to the groomer by myself, but transporting these two in a car alone is not an activity for the faint of heart.
-For my keeping-it-real confession of the day, I’ll admit that our dogs haven’t had a bath since the end of last summer, so you can imagine how smelly they were.
-It was pretty horrible, y’all.
-One pat on their head would leave me running to the sink to wash my hands.

 Please feel free to reach out to me if you have any other questions about essential oils around your home and family.